Fractured Magic: Chapter Twenty-Four

 “Just when?”

 “When you stood across the square.
-You always look sad when you think no one’s watching, I’ve noticed,” she said.
-This was only their second conversation; to make such a perceptive observation, Leandros wondered how much she must have been watching him outside of that.
+You look sad when you think no one’s watching, I’ve noticed,” she said.
+This was only their second meeting that he knew of; to make such a perceptive observation, Leandros wondered how long she must have been watching.
 “That’s why I called you a mourning dove yesterday.
-They’re named that because of the sound of their calls, you know.
-Very mournful.
-But you still haven’t answered my question.”
+They’re named that because of their calls, you know.
+Very mournful, just like your clothes.”

-Leandros could point out that she hadn’t given him the chance to, but instead he said, “I was thinking about how easily love lost can ruin an adventuring spirit.”
+Leandros considered this, then answered, “I was thinking about how easily love lost can ruin an adventuring spirit.”

 “Love lost?
 Do tell,” Chia said, leaning in.

-Leandros looked over just as the dryad joined them, wide-eyed and out of breath with a newspaper clutched to his chest.
+Leandros looked over just as the dryad joined them, wide-eyed and out of breath.
+He clutched a newspaper to his chest.
 “Captain!” he panted.
 “Have you seen the papers?”

 “Mr. Ochoa.”

 Eresh swallowed nervously.
-“That he was the one behind the break-in on the island.”
+“That he was the one behind the break-in on the island.
+And that he was coming for them.”

 Chia peered over his shoulder to read the paper.
 “Oh,” she said.
-She didn’t sound particularly surprised, and that poked a hole in Leandros’ impostor theory.
+She didn’t sound particularly surprised, and that made the heavy stone of dread settle right in Leandros’ gut, kicking up silt and sand.
 Did Unity know something he didn’t?

-The question, the gentle way it was phrased, annoyed Leandros.
-He opened his mouth to lash out, to free the anger that always lurked inside him, but then Gareth arrived in much the same state as Eresh had: disheveled and out of breath.
-His waistcoat was off by one button, Leandros noticed, and his hat was askew.
+The question, along with the gentle way it was phrased, annoyed Leandros.
+He opened his mouth to lash out, to free the anger that always waited to break out, but then Gareth arrived in much the same state as Eresh had: disheveled and out of breath.
+His waistcoat was off by one button, Leandros noticed, and his hat sat askew.

 “Prince Nochdvor, good morning.
-Can we speak privately?” he asked, barely sparing the other two a glance.
+Can we speak privately?” he gasped.

 “Is this about the papers?”
 Leandros asked.
 “I’ve already seen them.”

 “The papers?
-No, I — I overslept this morning and haven’t had a chance to read them.
+No, I overslept this morning and didn’t have a chance to read them.
 Why?
-What happened?”
+What did they say?”

 “Oh dear,” Eresh said, sharing a look with Chia.

-With a hand on his shoulder, Leandros steered Gareth away from the other two onto the bridge, just far enough to get away from the crowds.
+With a hand on his shoulder, Leandros steered Gareth away from the other two and onto the bridge, far enough to get away from the crowds.
 “What is it, then?” he asked.

-Gareth removed his hat, fidgeted with it while he explained, “I overheard something terrible last night and I feel it’s my duty to warn you, relations to the other party be damned.
-My sister was meeting with a friend of mine — the one I put forward for the personal guard position.
-I hope you won’t think less of me for the confession, but I admit I was eavesdropping.
+Gareth removed his hat and fidgeted with it while he explained, “I overheard something terrible last night, Captain.
+I feel it’s my duty to warn you, relations to the other parties be damned.
+My sister was meeting with a friend—the one I put forward for the guard position, you remember.
+I hope you won’t think less of me for this confession, but I admit I was eavesdropping.
 I know it’s wrong, but I couldn’t resist.
-It’s a terrible habit.
-I—”
+It’s a terrible habit I—”

 “They want to frame you for the break-in on the island,” Gareth blurted.
-“Moira — well, all of the Magistrates want you out of the way.
-They said they would plant evidence, if they have to, and that if they can’t find your uncle they’ll blame you for that, too.”
+“The Magistrates want you out of the way, and they said that if they can’t find your uncle, they’ll blame you for that, too.”

-Truthfully, Leandros expected Unity to kill him.
-During his first meeting with the Magistrates, he had threatened to expose their secrets — secrets they had bound him to, secrets that could destroy them.
-Ever since, he’d been locking every door, checking every shadow, sleeping with a gun tucked under his mattress, sure he’d face consequences.
-He’d never admit it out loud, but he was just trying to survive long enough to rescue his uncle.
-After that, as long as he succeeded in that, they could have him.
+Leandros had been sure Unity would kill him for his threats on the island that day, but in a way, this was better.
+For days now, he’d been locking every door, checking every shadow, sleeping with a gun under his pillow.
+He never would have admitted it out loud, but he had only planned to survive long enough to rescue his uncle.
+After that, as long as he succeeded in that, he would’ve let them have him.

 “It seems strange, doesn’t it?
 Framing me, instead of killing me?”
 Leandros asked, more to himself than Gareth.
 Gareth looked horrified.